joost-morsink/FF-admin-module/wiki/admin_module.md

 The admin module uses [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) to administer changes in the (financial or meta) state of the Give for Good concept.
 It defines [events](./event) to record these state changes, and [models](./calculator#models) to aggregate these events into insightful parts of the overall state at any given position in the event sequence.

+The [Calculator](./calculator) is responsible for calculating model values from the event stream.
+Events are stored in an [event store](./event_store) that supports a simple branching system to make testing scenario's and snapshot isolation possible.
+A model cache is responsible for storing model states at certain positions in the event stream, so not everything has to be recalculated every time.

+A website can be used to do all the necessary user actions for [conversion day](./conversion_day).
+This website is called the 'Admin UI'.

+An [auto importer](./auto_import) module is responsible for importing donation and charity information as events into the admin module.